Renu Saluja: Personal life

 Her elder sister Radha Saluja was a film actress, who worked in numerous Hindi, Punjabi and other regional films, and younger sister Dr. Kumkum Khadalia is a plastic surgeon.
 Renu married director Vidhu Vinod Chopra, a fellow FTII alumnus when they graduated in 1976.
 They later worked together on Jaane Bhi Do Yaaron (1983), where Vinod was the production manager and she was the editor.
 Even though they later separated, she continued to edit all his films and was his assistant director.
 Later in life, she became close with director Sudhir Mishra, many of whose films she worked on, including Dharavi and Is Raat Ki Subah Nahin (1996).

 She died in Mumbai, on 16 August 2000, after a long bout of stomach cancer.

 Legacy

-In 2006, GraFTII, the Alumnus association of FTII released a book on her titled, 'Invisible - The Art of Renu Saluja'.
+In 2006, GraFTII, the Alumnus Association of FTII released a book on her titled, 'Invisible - The Art of Renu Saluja'.
 In a 2005 interview, noted director, Sudhir Mishra, said that the principal character, Geeta in his acclaimed film, Hazaaron Khwaishein Aisi (2005), "..is the amalgamation of all the spirited women I've known, my tribute to Renu Saluja.".
 Later in 2006, she became the first editor to have Editing Award named after her.

-In June 2009, GRAFTII, an Alumni Association of the FTII and E-City ventures, held a tribute festival of her films, including a documentary in which all the directors Saluja worked with shared their memories of her.
+In June 2009, GraFTII and E-City ventures, held a tribute festival of her films, including a documentary in which all the directors Saluja worked with shared their memories of her.